boldingd/EclipsePhaseContent/FurryPandering.md

 Omnihands are *frame-adjusting* cyberware hands with the ability to assume several configurations.
 Most can switch between hands (with one or two thumbs), hooves, or claws (like a crab's); changing configuration takes a *quick action*.

+While omnihands do have practical uses, they were primarily developed to support furry, brony, fantasy, and similar subcultures, to allow morphs that do not normally have hands (ranging from ponies too dragons) to function in a society designed for transhuman hands.

 - Type: Gear (cyberwear)
 - Available: Furry Subculture \[Low\], Brony Subculture \[Low\]